 Other complications may result in an injury that affects the nervous system.
 Patients may be able to recover from these nerve injuries after a regimen of physical therapy.
-In the interim, however, nerve damage from flu vaccinations can have a drastic impact on the patient’s quality of life and ability to complete their daily activities.
-Here is a list of the potential types of nerve damage that can result from the flu vaccine:
+In the interim, however, nerve damage from flu vaccinations can drastically impact the patient’s quality of life and ability to complete their daily activities.

 While PTS can be treated, the symptoms will generally linger.
 It takes several months to several years for patients to make a recovery from PTS.
 Generally, the treatment for PTS will involve some sort of combination of steroids and physical therapy.
 If these are not effective, then surgery may be necessary.

-Guillan Barre Syndrome is a rare but serious complication from a flu vaccination.
+Guillain Barre Syndrome is a rare but serious complication of flu vaccination.
 This illness usually occurs in the wake of an infection in the body.
 The immune system will work to fight off the infection.
 However, in the process, the immune system will also turn against the nervous system and damage the body’s nerves.
-There is no one single theory as to why the flu vaccine can increase the risk for GBS, but the vaccination does introduce strains of an infection into the body.
+There is no single theory as to why the flu vaccine can increase the risk for GBS, but the vaccination does introduce strains of infection into the body.

 GBS varies in its severity.
 The disease can lead to a loss of feeling and movement in extremities.
 Since the nervous system is at issue, there can also be a loss of reflexes, and some patients report incontinence.
 In a more severe manifestation of GBS, the patient’s respiratory function may be affected, which can lead to death.

-There have been a number of documented fatalities from GBS in patients who have received a flu vaccination.
+There have been several documented fatalities from GBS in patients who have received a flu vaccination.
 Rates of GBS will vary each year, depending on the content of that year’s flu vaccine.
-While the connection between flu vaccine and GBS is not absolutely certain, there is at least some interrelation between the two.
+While the connection between receiving a flu vaccine and developing GBS is not certain, there is at least some interrelation between the two.
 Some who suffer from GBS may never fully recover, while others can mostly recover with physical therapy.

 Sometimes, an error in the method of injection can damage the nerves in the shoulder.
 Like SIRVA, when the injection is given to the wrong part of the shoulder, it can have adverse effects that result in a loss of motion in the shoulder.
 Patients will feel a tingling and weakness in the shoulder that will progress to sharp pain.